ElmoDFGD/ElmoRim/README.md

  1. Press the Windows Key.
  2. Type "Windows Defender" in the search bar and select *Windows Security*.
  3. Click *Virus & threat protection* in the left pane.
- 4. Click the *Manage settings* option under *Virus & threat protection settings*.
+ 4. Click the `Manage settings` option under *Virus & threat protection settings*.
- 5. Scroll down to *Exclusions* and click *Add or remove exclusions*.
+ 5. Scroll down to *Exclusions* and click `Add or remove exclusions`.
- 6. Windows Defender will prompt with a run as administrator screen, select *Yes*.
+ 6. Windows Defender will prompt with a run as administrator screen, select `Yes`.
- 7. Click the *Add an exclusion*"* button at the top and choose *Folder*.
+ 7. Click the `Add an exclusion` button at the top and choose *Folder*.
- 8. Navigate to your Install folder for the list and click *Select Folder*.
+ 8. Navigate to your Install folder for the list and click `Select Folder`.
  9. **(OPTIONAL)** Repeat these steps for the ModOrganizer.exe (`Path to Modlist`\ModOrganizer.exe), the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe), and Synthesis (`Path to Modlist`\tools\Synthesis\Synthesis.exe)

  ### Compatibility settings
  Nemesis, xLODGen and DynDOLOD have a tendency to fail even when added to virus exceptions.
 To avoid this issue, follow theses steps:
- 1. Navigate to the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe)
+ 1. Navigate to the Nemesis Executable.
- 2. Right click on the Nemesis Executable, select Properties.
+ 2. Right click on the Nemesis Executable, select *Properties*.
- 3. Go to the Compatibility tab
+ 3. Go to the *Compatibility* tab.
- 4. Under the Compatibility mode section, check the Run in comp.. and choose Windows 8 from the dropdown.
+ 4. Under the *Compatibility mode* section, check `Run this program in compatibility mode for:` and select *Windows 8* from the dropdown menu.
- 5. Click Apply and then OK
+ 5. Click `Apply` and then `OK`.
  6. Repeat steps 1-5 for xLODGenx64.exe and DynDOLODx64.exe (These are located in `Path to Modlist`\tools..)

+### Resolution settings
+By default, ElmoRim is configured to run in exclusive fullscreen.
+The reason is that [Detection Meter](https://www.nexusmods.com/skyrimspecialedition/mods/63057) is incompatible with the *BorderlessUpscale* feature of SSE Display tweaks.
+For users who absolutely want to play in borderless mode, the following tweaks are required:
+1. Set Fullscreen = false in SSEDisplayTweaks.ini.
+This is found in the mod *SSE Display Tweaks - High performance configuration*.
+2. Set *Resolution* to the desired value in SSEDisplayTweaks.ini.
+3. Right click on the Windows desktop.
+4. Select *Display settings*.
+5. Set *Display resolution* to the same value as in step 2.

+>This is not an ideal solution since it means users who play at 1080p, but use 1440p for Windows, need to switch back and forth when playing ElmoRim.
+However, Detection Meter is too good a mod to skip.

-### Widescreen Fixes
+### Widescreen fixes

 ElmoRim features mods that provide (potential) Ultrawide and Widescreen Support.
 The **(Possible) Ultrawide Support** separator in MO2 contains mods for playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).

-**IN ORDER FOR THESE FIXES TO WORK, DO THE FOLLOWING:**
+In addition to enabling the mods, the following tweaks are required:
  1. Search for **Experience** in the left pane of MO2 and delete or hide the following files:
     a. /interface/statsmenu.swf
  2. Search for **Compass Navigation Overhaul** in the left pane of MO2 and open the .ini file, `CompassNavigationOverhaul.ini` and edit the following line(s):